Frequently Asked Questions

 .env.local

-in the root of your project.
-This file stores sensitive credentials and should never be committed to version control.touch .env.local
+in your project root.
+This file stores sensitive credentials and must never be committed to version control.Add these lines to

 .env.local